ITSStartup/archetypewebappsmodule/README.md

 * choose the archetype and go ahead clicking in next

-###Resolving dependency in module webapps-web
+Step 4 Resolving dependency in module webapps-web

 This module has dependency of **webapps-core**.
 The archetype has default configuration, but you must update according to your project.
-Following theses steps after your project has been created:
+Check the steps:

 **Steps**

 * import maven project webapps-core and webapps-web for your IDE;
 * open webapps-web/pom.xml ;
-* remove webapps-core 1.0.0 of dependency;
+* remove webapps-core 1.0.0 of dependency (its default of archetype and it does not work for your custom structure);
 * click in add;
-* type webapps;
+* type **webapps**;
-* Choose webapps-core according to  groupId that was defined when you created the project;
+* Choose **webapps-core** according to  **groupId** that was defined when you created the project;

 **Testing**